alvaro-budria/Multimodal-Hand-Pose-Enhancement-for-Sign-Language/H2Sclassifier/README.md

 # 2D_to_3D_conversion

-The goal of this repo is to predict the depth coordinate of 2D videos.
+The goal of this repo is to classify sequences of 3D skeletons from the How2Sign dataset.

 - **Data**<br />
 	The videos in the dataset are recordings of people speaking in sign language.
 For each video, 26 body keypoints of the person have been extracted to obtain a 		stick-figure representation.
 The depth coordinate for each keypoint has been estimated using a multiple-camera set-up.
 The data is stored in the following two 		numpy arrays:<br />